 The best banner designs balance creativity with clarity.
 They use bold visuals, concise text, and smart color choices to stand out in a busy environment.
 Whether you’re announcing a grand opening, promoting a sale, or directing traffic at an event, your banner’s design is what determines if it gets noticed or ignored.
 A well-designed banner can drive foot traffic, build brand awareness, and directly contribute to your sales.
 We offer a variety of custom banner options to help you create a design that truly performs.
 Before you finalize your file, let’s walk through the key elements that will make your banner a success, ensuring your investment pays off.

-Ensure It’s Readable from Afar
+Make Sure It’s Readable from a Distance

 Your outdoor banner will likely be seen from the street or across a parking lot, so readability is non-negotiable.
 For outdoor banners, it’s crucial to use bold fonts and high-contrast colors so the text is readable from a distance.
 Choose simple, clean fonts like Helvetica, Arial, or other sans-serif styles that are easy to read at a glance.
 Avoid decorative or script fonts, as they can become illegible from far away.
 A good rule of thumb is that for every 10 feet of viewing distance, your text should be at least one inch tall.
 So, if you want your banner to be readable from 50 feet away, aim for letters that are at least five inches high.